SCSI

 Introduced by ANSI in 1986.

-An I/O bus interconnecting computers and peripheral devices.
+An I/O bus interconnecting computers and

 Why SCSI?